-Whether or not we get high-quality slumber in the dark relies a lot upon what time we turn in our bed and what time we set the alarm for.
+Whether or not we get high-quality sleep in the dark relies a lot upon what time we turn in our bed and what time we set the alarm for.
 That features everything from what amount of exercise we get to what proportion of time we spend under the sun to what quantity of time we spend towards our phones and computer screens.

 The right balance

 If you’ve been counting calories and hitting the gym but staying up all night to end those Netflix marathons, you’ll be hurting your own progress.
-To get your body to its prime operating level, you would like to balance your exercise, food habits, and sleep habits.
+To get your body to its prime operating level, you would like to balance your exercise, food habits,.
 Together, exercise, diet, and sleep create inspiration for long-term health and well-being.
 Working hand in hand, a healthy diet can facilitate your go to sleep fast, enhance sleep quality and duration, and getting consistent high-quality sleep can actually facilitate you eating better.
 Research shows that when sleep-deprived, you’re more likely to consume foods high in calories, fat, and sugar.

 Relationship Between Diet and Sleep